 Your subject librarian will work with you to tailor sessions and materials that focus on the needs of your particular course or assignment.

-Librarians can work with instructors to develop web-based course guides (Libguides) to support course activities.
+Librarians can work with instructors to develop online course guides (Libguides) to support course activities.

 If you teach online, you may want to take advantage of LiONiL, an online tutorial that covers basic research skills and concepts and describes many of the tools and resources available to students through Kraemer Family Library.